 Many applications today are based on being able to process (near) real-time data.
-Think about performance monitoring system like SPM or log management service like Logsene.
+Think about performance monitoring system like Sematext Monitoring or log management service like Sematext Logs.
 They continuously process infinite streams of near real-time data.
 If they were to show you metrics or logs with too much delay – if the Consumer Lag were too big – they’d be nearly useless.
 This Consumer Lag tells us how far behind each Consumer (Group) is in each Partition.
 The smaller the lag the more real-time the data consumption.

 Monitoring Read and Write Rates

 As we just learned the delta between the Latest Offset and the Consumer Offset is what gives us the Consumer Lag.
 In the above chart from Sematext you may have noticed a few other metrics: